The Trench (Dix)

-The Trench (German: Der Schützengraben), but earlier known as Das Kriegsbild ("The War Picture") or simply Der Krieg ("The War"), was an oil painting by the German artist Otto Dix.
-The large painting was made from 1920 to 1923, one of several anti-war works by Dix in the 1920s inspired by his experience of trench warfare in the First World War.
+The Trench (German: Der Schützengraben), but earlier known as The War Picture or simply Der Krieg ("The War"), was an oil painting by the German artist Otto Dix.
+The large painting was made from 1920 to 1923, and was one of the several anti-war works by Dix in the 1920s, inspired by his experience of trench warfare in the First World War.

 The painting was immediately controversial when first exhibited in Cologne in 1923.
 It was acquired by the Dresden City Museum in 1928 but not exhibited there.
 The work was condemned by the Nazis, confiscated and included in the exhibition of degenerate art (Entartete Kunst) held in Munich in 1937.
 It was sold to an art dealer in early 1940, but its fate is not known.
 It is considered lost and may have been destroyed in the war.

 Background

 Dix was an art student in Dresden before the First World War.
 He was conscripted in 1915 and served in the Imperial German Army as a machine gunner on the Eastern and Western Fronts.
 After the war, he returned to study at the Dresden Academy of Fine Arts and then in Italy.
 He was a founder of the short-lived avant-garde Dresdner Sezession art group and then supported the post-expressionist New Objectivity movement.

 His horrific experiences in the trenches inspired the anti-war art he created after 1920, including The Trench.
 He had already come to public attention when featured by Theodor Däubler in Das Kunstblatt in 1920.
 He started to develop a reputation for controversy: in 1925, Dix successfully defended himself against charges of indecency following exhibitions in Berlin and Darmstadt of two paintings of prostitutes.

 Dix returned to anti-war sentiments with a portfolio of fifty prints entitled The War ("Der Krieg"), published in 1924, and his 1929 to 1932 triptych, also entitled The War ("Der Krieg"), the central panel of which reworks themes from The Trench.